Bring Chicago Home: Support

 Supporters primarily campaigned through a city-wide canvassing campaign and digital advertisements.
 Proponents argued that Chicago lacked a dedicated funding stream for homelessness prevention services and that the change of the real estate transfer tax would generate upwards of $100 million in tax revenue.
-Supporters viewed addressing homelessness in Chicago as urgent, citing over 68,000 homeless residents in the city, with more that 20,000 students in Chicago Public Schools facing housing instability.
+Supporters viewed addressing homelessness in Chicago as urgent, citing over 68,000 homeless residents in the city, with more than 20,000 students in Chicago Public Schools facing housing instability.

 Due to the progressive tax structure of the proposed change, 93% of all property sales would fall below the $1 million threshold and see a tax cut, placing the tax burden on commercial properties and large apartment buildings.

 A political action committee called "End Homelessness, supporting Bring Chicago Home" received over $1.9 million of contributions, from organizations including the Chicago Teachers Union,the Michael Reese Health Trust, and SEIU Healthcare Illinois Indiana in support of the campaign.

 Opposition

 Opponents utilized mailers and other forms of advertisements to oppose the proposition.
 Opponents argued that the volatility of revenue from the real estate transfer tax would make the measure ineffective at addressing homelessness prevention.
 Additionally, Bring Chicago Home was criticized for vague ballot language and unclear plans from the Johnson administration on how the generated funds would be spent.
 Real estate developers viewed increasing the tax as a risk to housing supply by deterring new construction.
 Landlords argued the tax change would lead to higher rents.

-Real estate organizations contributed to political action committees "Chicago Forward" and "Keep Chicago Affordable", raising more that $1.5 million to oppose the referendum.
+Real estate organizations contributed to political action committees "Chicago Forward" and "Keep Chicago Affordable", raising more than $1.5 million to oppose the referendum.